-To that effect, Carne Global Fund Managers (Ireland) Limited ("the Manager"), has implemented a remuneration policy that applies to all UCITS for which the Manager acts as manager (the "Remuneration Policy") and covers all staff whose professional activities have a material impact on the risk profile of the Manager or the UCITS it manages ("Identified Staff").
+To that effect, Carne Global Fund Managers (Ireland) Limited ("the Manager"), has implemented a remuneration policy that applies to all UCITS for which the Manager acts as manager (the "Remuneration Policy") and covers all staff whose professional activities have a material impact on the risk profile of the Manager or the UCITS it manages ("Identified Staff of the Manager").
 The Remuneration Policy also applies to all alternative investment funds for which the Manager acts as alternative investment fund manager.

-In accordance with the Remuneration Policy, all remuneration paid to Identified Staff can be divided into:
+In accordance with the Remuneration Policy, all remuneration paid to Identified Staff of the Manager can be divided into: